lnnrtrmm/sea-level-rise_for_FRIDA/README.md

 # Sea-level Rise Model
-This is a simple model that takes global mean surface temperature anomalies since 1850 and ocean heat content changes as input to calculate total global sea-level rise (SLR) as the sum of five contributions: thermal expansion of the ocean, mountain glacier melt, Greenland ice sheet melt, Antarctic ice sheet melt and land water storage changes.
+This is the sea-level rise component as it is/will be implemented into the new integrated assessment model FRIDA.
+It takes global mean surface temperature anomalies since 1850 and ocean heat content changes as input to calculate total global sea-level rise (SLR) as the sum of five contributions: thermal expansion of the ocean, mountain glacier melt, Greenland ice sheet melt, Antarctic ice sheet melt and land water storage changes.

 ## Thermosteric SLR